 Any controversy, claim or dispute arising between the Service Provider and the Requestor as a result of alleged wrongful disclosure of Customer’s contact information shall be referred to and finally determined by a dispute-resolution service provider approved by ICANN, in accordance with standards established by ICANN.

-Under theseThese standards, should specify that a wrongful disclosure is in bad faith and wrongful only when it is effected byone made as a result of the Requestor having made knowingly false representations to the Provider with the intent to deceive.
+These standards should specify that a wrongful disclosure is one made as a result of the Requestor having made knowingly false representations to the Provider.
 Disclosure is not wrongful if the Requestor had a good faith basis for seeking disclosure at the time the Request was submitted to the Provider.

 Judgment on an award rendered by the arbitrator(s) may be entered in any court having competent jurisdiction over the Requestor.